LearnFintech

 6. Technology Platform (Galileo)

-B2B infrastructure: - Powers other fintechs - 200M accounts - Recurring revenue - Diversification
+B2B infrastructure: - Powers other fintechs and banks - ~158M enabled accounts - Recurring, capital-light revenue - Diversification away from lending

 Timeline